Our Verdict

 The fourth ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.
 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.
 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the meat content of this cat food.

-The fifth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The fifth ingredient is whole grain brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a cat.

 The sixth ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The seventh ingredient is alfalfa meal.
+The seventh ingredient is dehydrated alfalfa meal.
 Although alfalfa meal is high in plant protein (about 18%) and fiber (25%), it can be less common to find it in a cat food recipe.

 The eighth ingredient is potato protein, the dry residue remaining after removing the starchy part of a potato.
 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.
 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this cat food.